 Other types of tax-deferred accounts that you may have include an IRA, 401(k), or 403(b) plan.

 If you happen to be in a top income tax bracket, you might be able to benefit from using an annuity.
-To be sure, run the numbers to compare the pros and of using different types of savings accounts.
+In order to be sure, run the numbers to compare the pros and of using different types of savings accounts.

 For example, you still might come out ahead by using taxable accounts, depending on what type of gains you expect to receive.
 This will also depend on the other items on your tax return.
-Plus, taking funds out of an annuity can lead to income taxes and other penalty taxes.
+Taking funds out of an annuity can also lead to income taxes and other penalty taxes.

 Talk to a financial advisor if you aren't sure what type of accounts are the best place to put your money.
 They will be able to help you compare numbers and make a long-term plan.

 Annuities may be able to guarantee a return on your investment.
 For example, fixed annuities have a stated interest rate.
 The insurance company pays you that amount every year.
 The amount may change over time, or you may receive a set rate for several years.

 Some annuities also promise "hypothetical" growth.
 In those cases, your account balance doesn't always grow.
 Instead, a hypothetical account balance increases.
 You can take income from this balance later in life.
 Even if your actual account balance drops (or goes to zero), you may still be able to draw income.

 With those contracts, the guarantee is most helpful if you keep your money with the insurance company for the rest of your life.
 This means that you need to be certain you're in it for the long term before buying in.
 If you decide to walk away, you might not be able to cash out the hypothetical account.
 Your actual account value, which may be less than the hypothetical income base, is what you can take with you.